European Reference Networks

 An unfortunate feature of rare diseases and complex conditions is the scarcity and fragmentation of specialist knowledge, which is often not available in the patient’s region or country.
 Many patients therefore do not find a satisfactory explanation for their symptoms or the necessary knowledge on treatment options.
 Consequently, many patients and their families rely on the internet to search for doctors and Reference Centers with the expertise to give them the best possible chance of survival.

-consolidating knowledge and expertise scattered across countries, the ERNs will give Reference Centers access to a much larger pool of expertise.
+By consolidating knowledge and expertise scattered across countries, the ERNs will give Reference Centers access to a much larger pool of expertise.
 This will result in better chances for patients to receive an accurate diagnosis and advice on the best treatment for their specific condition.

 ERNs are not directly accessible to individual patients.
 However, with the patients’ consent and in accordance with the rules of their national health system, patient cases can be referred to the relevant ERN member in their country by their Reference Center.

-• Optimisation of care pathways for patients with rare disease: diagnosis, management and access to therapy
+• Optimisation of care pathways for patients with rare disease: diagnosis, management and access to therapy.

-• More effective clinical trial designs that consider the very special and unique circumstances of rare disease research
+• More effective clinical trial designs that consider the very special and unique circumstances of rare disease research.

-• Creation of databases/registries/natural histories of patients in a coordinated way
+• Creation of databases/registries/natural histories of patients in a coordinated way.

-• Close interaction with family associations which may help logistical challenges associated with conducting trials for small patient population
+• Close interaction with family associations which may help logistical challenges associated with conducting trials for small patient population.

-• Close interaction among ERNs to integrate expertise needed for clinical trials
+• Close interaction among ERNs to integrate expertise needed for clinical trials.

 • Possibility of helping Companies to generate new clinical trial designs based on the right choice of the primary and secondary endpoints based on the well characterised patient population followed by the ERN.

-• Possibility of generating studies also for ultra rare patients due to the availability of numbers of patients in a coordinated way
+• Possibility of generating studies also for ultra rare patients due to the availability of numbers of patients in a coordinated way.

-• Protection of patients from not well designed clinical trials
+• Protection of patients from not well designed clinical trials.

-• Counselling the patients in the understanding the value of the clinical trials
+• Counselling the patients in the understanding the value of the clinical trials.

 24 NETWORKS